Azure/custom-script-extension-linux/README.md

 ```

 The script can optionally be gzip'ed to further reduce size (in most
 cases).
-(CustomScript auto-detects the use of gzip compression.)
+(RunCommand auto-detects the use of gzip compression.)

 ```sh
 cat script | gzip -9 | base64 -w 0
 ```

-CustomScript uses the following algorithm to execute a script.
+RunCommand uses the following algorithm to execute a script.

  1. assert the length of the script's value does not exceed 256 KB.
  1. base64 decode the script's value
  1. _attempt_ to gunzip the base64 decoded value
- 1. write the decoded (and optionally decompressed) value to disk (/var/lib/waagent/custom-script/#/script.sh)
+ 1. write the decoded (and optionally decompressed) value to disk (/var/lib/waagent/run-command/#/script.sh)
- 1. execute the script using _/bin/sh -c /var/lib/waagent/custom-script/#/script.sh.
+ 1. execute the script using _/bin/sh -c /var/lib/waagent/run-command/#/script.sh.

 # 2. Deployment to a Virtual Machine